elias-soykat/interview-copilot/README.md

 ### No transcription appearing

-- Check that your Deepgram API key is valid
+- Check that your OpenAI API key is valid
 - Ensure you have an active internet connection

 ### Answers not generating